-Two month fellowship for US journalists to report from Germany for their news organizations.
+Two-month fellowship for US journalists to report from Germany for their news organizations.

 Climate Media Fellowship

-Offered by the Heinrich Boell Foundation, fellowship covers travel and honorarium for research trip to Europe to report climate or energy stories.
+Offered by the Heinrich Boell Foundation, fellowship covers travel and honorarium for a research trip to Europe to report climate or energy stories.

 Council on Foreign Relations Edward R. Murrow Press Fellowship

 For journalists involved in covering international news, nine months of research, writing at the Council on Foreign Relations in New York City.